Rates of Convergence in the Central Limit Theorem for Markov Chains, with an Application to TD Learning: Conclusions

 We derived a non-asymptotic central limit theorem for martingales and Markov chains, and applied the results to get rate of convergence in the central limit theorem for TD learning with averaging.
 The results for martingales and Markov chains may be more broadly applicable to study other reinforcement learning algorithms as well as other algorithms such as nonlinear stochastic approximation and stochastic gradient descent.

-There are several possible avenues for further work: \begin{itemize} \item One can try to use the martingale CLT results in this paper to strengthen the results and allow for Markovian noise in \cite{anastasiou2019normal}.
+There are several possible avenues for further work: \begin{itemize} \item One can try to use the martingale CLT results in this paper to strengthen the results and allow for Markovian noise in \citep{anastasiou2019normal}.
 However, these extensions would require us to go beyond the linear setting in this paper and consider nonlinear problems.
-Along similar lines, it would be also interesting to see if our results can be used to study contractive stochastic approximation as in \cite{chen2010normal} or other stochastic approximation schemes \cite{borkar2009stochastic,kushnerg}. \item Under some conditions, the rate of convergence in the central limit theorem for i.i.d. random vectors is $\mathcal{O}(1/\sqrt{n})$ \cite{fang2019multivariate}.
-It would be interesting to see if the $\mathcal{O}(\log n/\sqrt{n})$ rate of convergence in Corollary (\ref{cor: TD}) can be improved to $\mathcal{O}(1/\sqrt{n})$ under possibly additional conditions than the ones used in this paper.
-The Edgeworth expansion for scalar functions of Markov chains in \cite{kontoyiannis2003spectral} suggests that the $\log n$ could possibly be eliminated for Markov chains as well.
-The reason for $\log n$ in our result is due to the fact that we use the regularity results for the solution to Stein's equation in \cite{gallouet2018regularity} after we do the Lindeberg decomposition in the proof of the rate of convergence of martingale CLT.
-A different approach may be required to eliminate the $\mathcal{O}(\log n)$ term in the numerator. \item The Wassertein distance used in this paper is the $1$-Wasserstein distance, it would be interesting to obtain convergence rates in the stronger $p$-Wasserstein distance.
-Work along these lines under different conditions than in this paper can be found in \cite{bonis2020stein}, it would be interesting to see if such results can be obtained for martingales and Markov chains. \item It is interesting to note that, while Theorem~\ref{thm: MC CLT} is critical to obtain convergence to the central limit theorem for TD learning, the rate of convergence is dominated by the parameter $\delta$ used in the algorithm.
-It would be interesting to see if the convergence rate result is tight or whether it can be improved through other techniques. \item Ignoring the $\log$ term in Theorem`\ref{thm: TD CLT}, our result suggests that $0.75$ is a good choice for $\delta$.
-This is consistent with the conclusion in \cite{haque2023tight}.
-However, this ignores the constants hidden in the $\mathcal{O}$ which could depends on $\delta$ (see Appendix~\ref{sec: Upsilon}).
+Along similar lines, it would be also interesting to see if our results can be used to study contractive stochastic approximation as in \citep{chen2010normal} or other stochastic approximation schemes \citep{borkar2009stochastic,kushnerg}. \item Under some conditions, the rate of convergence in the central limit theorem for i.i.d. random vectors is $\mathcal{O}(1/\sqrt{n})$ \citep{fang2019multivariate}.
+It would be interesting to see if the $\mathcal{O}(\log n/\sqrt{n})$ rate of convergence in Theorem~\ref{thm: martingale CLT} can be improved to $\mathcal{O}(1/\sqrt{n})$ under possibly additional conditions than the ones used in this paper.
+The Edgeworth expansion for scalar functions of Markov chains in \citep{kontoyiannis2003spectral} suggests that the $\log n$ could possibly be eliminated for Markov chains as well.
+The reason for $\log n$ in our result is due to the fact that we use the regularity results for the solution to Stein's equation in \citep{gallouet2018regularity} after we do the Lindeberg decomposition in the proof of the rate of convergence of martingale CLT.
+A different approach may be required to eliminate the $\mathcal{O}(\log n)$ term in the numerator. \item The approach in \citep{gallouet2018regularity} that we have used is known to be not tight in terms of the dependence on the dimension $d$ for i.i.d. random vectors.
+Under some conditions, the dependence on $d$ can be considerably strengthened in the i.i.d. case \citep{courtade2019existence,zhai2018high}.
+Whether that is possible for martingales and Markov chains is an interesting question for further research. \item The Wassertein distance used in this paper is the $1$-Wasserstein distance, it would be interesting to obtain convergence rates in the stronger $p$-Wasserstein distance.
+Work along these lines under different conditions than in this paper can be found in \citep{bonis2020stein}, and in the previously mentioned references \citep{courtade2019existence,zhai2018high}.
+It would be interesting to see if such results can be obtained for martingales and Markov chains. \item It is interesting to note that, while Theorem~\ref{thm: MC CLT} is critical to obtain convergence to the central limit theorem for TD learning, the rate of convergence is dominated by the parameter $\delta$ used in the algorithm.
+It would be interesting to see if the convergence rate result is tight or whether it can be improved through other techniques. \item Ignoring the $\log$ term in Theorem~\ref{thm: TD CLT}, our result suggests that $2/3$ is a good choice for $\delta$.
+This is different than the conclusion in \citep{haque2023tight}, where their upper bound implies $\delta=0.75$ is the best choice.
+However, these bounds ignores the constants hidden in the $\mathcal{O}$ which could depends on $\delta$ (see Appendix~\ref{sec: Upsilon}).
 Moreover, what we have is only an upper bound, so a more refined analysis is needed to understand a good choice for $\delta.$ \end{itemize}